Weather Remained Hot, Humid In Balochistan - UrduPoint

 Weather Remained Hot, Humid In Balochistan

-The Met Office has remained hot and humid weather in southern and eastern parts while dry weather forecast for rest of the province during next 24 hours

-QUETTA, (UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :The Met Office has remained hot and humid weather in southern and eastern parts while dry weather forecast for rest of the province during next 24 hours.
+QUETTA, (UrduPoint / Pakistan Point News - 24th Sep, 2020 ) :The Met Office has remained hot and humid weather in southern and eastern parts while dry weather in rest of the province during next 24 hours.